 A team retreat is a great place to open up a conversation about the organization’s larger picture.
 You can use this workcation to reestablish the mission and vision that the team is working towards.
 This conversation is important to rebrief everyone about what they are working towards and ensure that everyone shares the same vision for the organization.

 This is also a great time to talk about the individual goals of your team.
 Understanding their goals will help you identify how and why behind your team’s day to day functioning.
-It will also help you enable your team to do better work when you understand what they need, what they expect and their current roadblocks in achieving the goal.
+It will also help you enable your team to do better work.
+When you understand what they need and expect and their current roadblocks, you can work better together.

 When you align yourself with your team’s individual goals, you ensure your employees are aligned with the company’s larger goals.